oilcrest/ohwr-array-interface-labview/README.txt

 #INSTRUCTIONS
  - Drivers: The instrument drivers required for this program to run are put in the folder instr.lib.
             Place the content of instr.lib into C:\Program Files (x86)\National Instruments\LabVIEW 2016\instr.lib to make LabVIEW aware of them.
- - Make sure you have VI properties> Execution> "Execution system: user interface" enables
+ - Make sure you have VI properties> Execution> "Execution system: user interface" enabled

 #REQUIREMENTS
 For the "Open after execution" functionality: